 Special Offering for the American College of Emergency Physicians

 This offering is tailored to emergency physicians and other emergency personnel and its content is geared to Emergency Medicine.
-It culminates in an in-person session at the 2019 Scientific Assembly of the American College of Emergency Physicians.
+It culminates in an optional in-person session during the 2021 Scientific Assembly of the American College of Emergency Physicians.

 The American College of Emergency Physicians, the American Medical Informatics Association, and Oregon Health & Science University are pleased to offer this special version of the 10x10 course aimed at emergency physicians.
-This is the ninth annual offering of this special version of the course.
+This is the eleventh annual offering of this special version of the course.
 This offering of the AMIA-OHSU 10x10 Course is focused on Emergency Medicine physicians and other emergency personnel.
-The content is geared to Emergency Medicine and the in-person session takes place at the American College of Emergency Physicians (ACEP) Scientific Assembly in Denver, CO from October 27 - 30, 2019.
-The date of the in-person session is Saturday, October 26, 2019.
+The content is geared to Emergency Medicine and the optional, final in-person session takes place during the American College of Emergency Physicians (ACEP) Scientific Assembly from October 25 - 28, 2021 in Boston, MA.
+The date of the session is still being determined.